jotavare/libft-x86-assembly/README.md

 ## About

-This project aims to convert functions from my **Libft** library to **x86 assembly using NASM**.
+This project aims to convert the `C` functions from my **Libft** library to `x86 Assembly` with **NASM**.
 The goal is to understand x86 assembly better and assess the efficiency of these functions compared to their C counterparts.

 | Repository | Description |
 | :--------- | :---------- |